federicamilinanni/SBtabVFGEN/README.md

 PKC_active = PKC_active_value;
 ```

-A blank value, `NONE`, `FALSE`, or `NO` means that there is no
+A blank cell, `NONE`, `FALSE`, or `NO` means that there is no
-Assignment for this species.
+Assignment for this species/compound.
 Empty cells can be tricky if export or
 import functions merge multiple delimiters (so `\t\t` is not
 recognized as an empty cell).